 I'd been twice before and I had come today because they had made a small mistake which neither they nor I caught.
 I was told that I had to pay for 4 pages to be printed and stamped and that would run me about $40.
 I paid, not too happy with the fact that I should have read the info more carefully the first time.

 Then I sat down and waited and waited and waited.
 One of the things about Peruvian culture that ticks me off is the waiting around.

 The head of consular affairs came over, apologised, gave me 5 key chains as souveneirs, and said the embassy would cover half the cost, since it was kind of their mistake as well.

 That was nice and it made the fact that I had to travel 3 hours round trip a bit more bearable.
 One tip to remember is that speaking Spanish will help you greatly.
 You'll be treated differently than if you speak English all the time, it'll help you assimilate to Peru, and it'll help you talk to the locals.
-If you're looking to learn Spanish, the two programmes I recommend are Synergy Spanish and Fluent in 3 Months.
+If you're looking to learn Spanish, check out Synergy Spanish, Rosetta Stone, and Fluent in 3 Months.

 The Ultimate Peru List recommends: